openvinotoolkit/model_server/docs/performance_tuning.md

 ## Plugin configuration

 Depending on the device employed to run the inference operation, you can tune the execution behaviour with a set of parameters.
 Each device is handled by its OpenVINO plugin.

-> **NOTE:** For additional information, read [supported configuration parameters for all plugins](https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_supported_plugins_Supported_Devices.html).
+> Note: For additional information, read [supported configuration parameters for all plugins](https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_supported_plugins_Supported_Devices.html).

 Model's plugin configuration is a dictionary of param:value pairs passed to OpenVINO Plugin on network load.
 It can be set with `plugin_config` parameter.